Configure workforce identity federation with Okta and sign in users

 Create a configuration file

 To create the login configuration file, run the following command.
-To create the interactive sign-in configuration file and activate it as the default file for the gcloud CLI, use the --activate flag.
+You can optionally activate the file as the default for the gcloud CLI by using the --activate flag.

 gcloud iam workforce-pools create-login-config \